HariniRavichandranM/Superstore-SQL-and-Python-Analystics/README.md

 ## Project Objectives

 - Clean and normalise raw sales data using SQL
-- Create a star schema for structured reporting
+- Create a star schema
 - Write analytical SQL queries for business KPIs
-- Visualize the output using Python (Pandas, Matplotlib, Seaborn, Plotly)
+- Visualise the output using Python (Pandas, Matplotlib, Seaborn, Plotly)
 - Provide insights on sales performance, customer loyalty, and category trends

 ---